 A group of six people standing and chatting outdoors in a shaded area with trees, stone walls, and buildings in the background.

-Group Classes (online or In person)
+Group Classes (Flexible, online or in person)

 Learn together in small groups with peers from around the world.
 Group lessons are interactive, dynamic, and perfect for those who learn best through discussion and practice.